About Peter

 He holds an MA (Hons) in modern history and politics from the University of Oxford, where he attended St Hugh's College, and an MSc from Columbia School of Journalism in New York, where he was Alistair Cooke Fulbright Scholar.

 He has been a non-executive director of a housing company in the past and done work for various consultancies.
 He was the volunteer chairman of The Philip Geddes Trust for a decade and was on the board of the MS Society in Northern Ireland.
+He has volunteered for nearly a decade as a independent visitor/mentor to a teenager in the care system.

 He is originally from Richhill, Northern Ireland, and attended Hardy Memorial Primary School, Clounagh Junior High School, where he was head boy, and Portadown College.